-After a year’s delay due to the pandemic, it’s time for the world to come together in celebration of athletic excellence and backstories that are TV movie-ready: It’s the Olympics!
+After a year’s delay, it’s time for the world to come together in celebration of athletic excellence and backstories that are TV movie-ready: It’s the Olympics!

 As the elite athletes of nations from Afghanistan to Zimbabwe gather in Tokyo from July 23 to August 8 to go for the gold, the majority of the world will be watching from afar.
 And what better way to appreciate the communal competition and cheer for your country than to throw your own Olympics party?
 Here are some ideas to get you started, from decorations to delicious drinks and dishes and more.

 01 of 07

 Nothing sets an international stage like a world map.
 This one, from Swiftmaps ($18.90 on Amazon), is 24” X 36”, laminated and can do dual duty as a decoration and an educational tool for children of all ages.
 And yes, the Olympics are an international affair, but there is nothing wrong with rooting for the home team.

 Hang this U.S. Olympic flag near the fun, and don’t be surprised if a jubilant party-goer takes it down for a victory lap.
 You can grab this banner for $11.99 on Amazon.
 It also has grommets for displaying on a flagpole.